The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.7

 The exterior styling is the very thing that made the previous Sportage model so popular, so it’s perhaps a touch surprising that the latest car looks so different to what went before.
 Where the previous Sportage relied on straight lines and sharp edges to give it that wow factor, the new car has gone for a curvier approach.
 The smooth-edged headlamps appear to sit on top of the bonnet, rather than slashing across the front of it like they used to, while the high-set bow-tie grille and more rounded lower panels also contribute to what could be described as a rather top-heavy design.
 Around the sides and back, the design is more familiar Sportage fare, with a narrow, angled window line and a short rear overhang.
 You get varying amounts of styling accoutrements depending on what trim level you go for, but all models get alloy wheels, front foglamps and LED daytime running lights.

 No matter what you think of the outside, we reckon you’ll love the inside of the Sportage, because the quality has really been kicked up a notch.
 The dashboard has a nice soft-touch covering, and while a few of the plastics lower down are harder, everything feels very solid and sturdy.
 We do wish Kia had used a few less contrasting colours and textures of plastic, though, as the contrast between the nice bits and the cheaper bits is a bit jarring in places.
-It's for this reason that it still doesn’t feel quite as posh as a Nissan Qashqai, but it’s not that far behind.
-Most of the various controls are easy to find and use, while the bright, colourful touch-screen infotainment system doesn’t take much getting used to, either.
+It's for this reason that it still doesn’t feel quite as posh as, say, a Skoda Karoq.
+Most of the various controls are easy to find and use, while the bright, colourful touch-screen infotainment system doesn’t take much getting used to, either, even if it's a bit lacking in pizzazz.
 What’s more, the driving position has loads of adjustment, so it’s easy to get comfortable.

 This really is a crucial area for the Sportage to get right, because most are used as family cars that need to be ready for anything and everything.
 Thankfully, the latest model does the job relatively well.
 A brace of six-foot adults have room to stretch out in the back, even when those in the front are of a similar size, and because the central transmission tunnel is low and flat, a third passenger can also sit in the back in reasonable comfort.
 The rear seat backs recline, which is a nice touch too, although some rivals do offer sliding seats as standard.
 What’s more, the boot is an impressive size at 491 litres, and the standard split-folding rear seats drop more or less flat to open up a whopping 1480 litres of space.